 Mice are looking for habitat so find access by detecting warm or cool air flow.
-Vents where the home is designed to breathe- or tiny gaps left around wires, pipes, and air conditioning units.
+Vents where the home is designed to breathe- or tiny gaps left around wires, pipes, and air conditioning units- provide entry.
 Most homes are not built to account for the wildlife of the area.
 Food is another attraction.
 Making food sources inaccessible helps keep your home from being extra attractive.
 Pet feed and bird seed are very enticing.
-Storing pet food in metal bins with tight-fitting lids helps keep mice from exploring the porch or the home.
+Storing pet food in metal bins with tight-fitting lids helps keep mice from exploring the porch or home.
 Storing your own food in glass or metal is a good idea (even non-ready-made food like pasta and rice).

 How do I keep mice out of my home?

 The main line of defense, as with all wildlife getting in the home, is to fortify the perimeter.
 This means focusing on the crawlspace or foundation wall as well as the roofline and any vents on the siding and roof that allow access.
 Once past the exterior wall, mice and other animals such as raccoons can travel throughout the home- through the subfloor, up and down the walls, into the ceilings and into the living spaces.
 Depending on the circumstances, we can do secondary work to seal interior gaps in cabinets, the subfloor and elsewhere.

 Prevention: does my home just need to be wrapped in hardware cloth and chicken wire?

 Nope!
 Mice can be tricky due to their size but we target crevices and edges, the places rodents excavate.
 We follow the principle of “Make it invisible.
 If you can’t make it invisible, make it pretty!”
 Any material or device installed is done with aesthetics in mind and can be painted to blend in with the home.

 What’s the harm in using some poison or sticky traps?